 My Ex has spread rumors and lies about me to neighbors, friends and family.
 What can I do?

 Your Ex’s motivation for lying about you could be an attempt to control the narrative about your divorce and win supporters for their “side” of the story.
-It also could be them trying to inflict damage out of anger or revenge.
+They could also be trying to inflict damage out of anger or revenge.
 Or maybe they want to stay front and center on your radar and are trying to get you to continue paying them attention.

 Whatever the case, it’s best not to attempt to control your Ex.
 Mainly because you can’t.
 The good news is you have complete control over your response and reaction.
 Here are some things to think about that I hope will help:

 Let’s all acknowledge this sucks.
-It’s a terrible thing to have to deal with and you don’t deserve it.
+It’s terrible to have to deal with, and you don’t deserve it.
 It’s hurtful, stressful and blatantly unfair.
 It’s important to recognize, acknowledge and work through the feelings this stirs up.
 You may feel angry, powerless, defensive and deeply hurt—all of these and more would be completely understandable.
-If you’re struggling with this, it’s very self-supporting to seek out a therapist, coach or wise friend to talk to.
+If you’re struggling with this, it’s very self-supporting to seek a therapist, coach or wise friend to talk to.

 Defending yourself will probably make you feel worse.
-Just because there are some negative rumors about you, you don’t have to go out and set the record straight.
-Trying to defend yourself or explain or tell your side will be unsatisfying, frustrating and ineffective.
+Just because there are some negative rumors about you, you don’t have to feel compelled to go out and set the record straight.
+Trying to defend yourself, explain, or tell your side will be unsatisfying, frustrating, and ineffective.
 As unfair as it might be, the more defensive you get, the worse you look.
 It will devolve into a “he said, she said, they said” situation, which is unwinnable.

 But you can say something classy.
-If you feel you want to address it with certain people you’re particularly close to, or if someone brings it up to you, watch what you say.
-Instead of defensively counter arguing each falsehood, try one of these three more dignified options:
+If you want to address it or someone brings it up to you, watch what you say.
+Instead of defensively counterarguing each falsehood, try one of these three more dignified options:

 “I’m disappointed my Ex is saying things that aren’t true.
 But I really don’t want to spend any more energy talking about it or defending myself.
 I’m sure you understand.”